 Invest in market research and find non-invasive ways to get marketing insights.

 I already mentioned social listening as one of the ways to gather and analyze publicly available data.
 It’s able to examine your brand, audience, or competitors online, and give you tons of marketing insights to plan your strategy.

-Another way to tackle limitations from tech giants is diversifying your marketing channels.
-As of now, many marketers rely on Google and Meta for reaching their customers - perhaps now is the time to explore new channels, such as email marketing.
+Another way to tackle limitations from tech giants is by diversifying your marketing channels.
+As of now, many marketers rely on Google and Meta to reach their customers - perhaps now is the time to explore new channels, such as email marketing.

 7. New types of influencers: content creators and VR influencers

 For several years now there has been an increased focus on influencer marketing as organic opportunities for content distribution via search and social media have declined.
 In 2022, the influencer marketing industry is valued at $16.4 billion.
 This is an 18.8% annual increase from the $13.8 billion at which the industry was valued in 2021.